andreweng/elkstack/use_case/twitter_analysis.md

 ### Twitter API
 Since we are going to programmatically access twitter and pull records, we'll need to use the Twitter API.

-#### Authenticaiton
+#### Authentication
-There are 3 types of authentication APIs we can use:
+There are 3 types of authentication mechanisms we can use, however basic authentication is deprecated for awhile now:
 1. OAuth 1.0a
   - OAuth 1.0a is a method used to make API requests on behalf of a Twitter Account.
+In other words, application-user authentication.

 2. OAuth 2.0 Bearer Token
   - OAuth 2.0 Bearer Token is a authenticates requests onf behalf of your developer App.
 Specifically, it allows your app to pull records in READ-ONLY.
+In other words, application authentication.

-3. Basic Authentication
+3. Basic Authentication [Deprecated]
   - Basic Authentication accesses twitter as you, it's basic authentication where you pass your email and password to the app.

 For this use-case, I'll be using the OAuth 1.0a, this is mainly so I can access a full range of APIs for later scalability.